How Technique and Method Overcame Virtue

 Why do we seek Technique & Method?

 We want healing now.
 And we want it easy, without internal transformation: long, arduous days and nights of keeping vigil, prayers of sorrow, torment, suffering, and pain which are all part of the cost of becoming better.
 He have to fight inclinations to do things wrong.
 It is ourselves we battle.
-The technique promises a "no battle, no worry, no going to war with your vices" way out of our problems.
+The technique only promises a "no battle, no worry, no going to war with your vices" way out of our problems.
 And like the Devil's Temptation of Christ in the desert, they're all lies.
 Of course we need rules, but those can only be used by a prudent person correctly.
 The imprudent person will use the rules when they should suspend them and will suspend them when they should keep them.
 Or again, the bad carpenter will use the hammer wrong, and will swing in accordance with the "method" he's seen, but it won't be employed well.
-He must become better, not the method.
+Methods and techniques are like training wheels - they're not designed to help you get control of life, they're designed to help you to no longer need them.
+Further, training wheels cease to function properly when treated as ends in themselves rather than as temporary tools given to formation of stable habit of riding.
+So too technique and method become dysfunctional when they replace stable habits called "virtues."
+We must keep means as means and ends as ends.
+We must become better, the method getting better isn't always the answer.

 The ancients thought that truth is difficult, that beauty is loftiness of the object, it is absolutely necessary that an intrinsic force and elevation -- that is to say, a habitus -- be developed in the subject.
 The modern conception of method and rules would therefore have seemed to them a gross absurdity.
 According to their principles, rules are of the essence of art, but on condition that the habitus, a living rule, be formed; without it, rules are nothing. -Art and Scholasticism; Jacques Maritain

 We want the effect of habitus without the cause.
 We want good things without hard work.
 We want excellence without virtue.
 We want glory without a cross.
-For this reason, the reign of method and technique is anti-Christian, and its supporters are anti-Christs, for their Pelagianism tacitly presupposes the Crucifixion is unnecessary for salvation, and that The Incarnation was all for naught.
+For this reason, the reign of method and technique when regarded as sufficient for human flourishing apart from grace and virtue, is contradictory to the Christian understanding of the person and salvation.
+The overall schema must presume a sort Pelagianism, tacitly presupposing the Crucifixion is unnecessary for salvation, and that The Incarnation was all for naught.
 This means The Father sent His Son to be killed for no reason, making him no better than the tyrant gods of pagan nations, another capricious Poseidon or Odin.
+All of that is built into a simple, worldly way of life with its practices that are constantly being pressed upon us as "helpful" or "practical."

 Egalitarian Society and Virtue

-An egalitarian society must despise habitus and treasure methods.
-It must hate virtues and love techniques.
+Egalitarian societies, especially therapeutic and bureauratic ones, oriented toward procedural equality tend to privilege methods that can be universally applied regardless of interior formation.
+It tends to hate virtues and love the "techniques" as supreme in this modern sense of the term.
 This is because virtue creates inequality.
 And if there be any excellence, there must by implication be mediocrity and inferiority in terms of servile arts like craftsmanship, but also those of moral quality, like good and evil men.
 What's more, it means ethical mediocrity and inferiority are moral problems.
 In a society of virtue, the indifferent man isn't dismissed as "well, that's just Joe," but as "Joe's apathy is a problem inhibiting his happiness, his family's, and possibly his city's happiness.
 We need to help Joe.
 What's going on with him?"

 But to maintain egalitarianism, as Maritain says, "beautiful things must be made easy."
 When the French Political Commentator, Alexis de Toqueville, visited America in the 1820's he commented on Americans love of abstract art.
 He said it was natural for Americans to love it, because it was so democratic, for anyone could do it.
 Whereas the ancient painters were proficient at ages 10 or 15 and, like the Pre-Raphaelites, masters by 20.
 Today our 10 year old do macaroni art, and our 20 year olds perhaps have graduated from stick figures, but probably not.
 This is symptomatic of an egalitarian ethos.

-Likewise, in the society of technique and method, we must lift up Tolerance as a supreme virtue.
+Within egalitarian, bureaucratic societies, moral breakdown must be characterized as "disagreements," which increasingly tend to be managed through "neutrality" and "tolerance" rather than through shared accounts of the Good, virtues, language, and practices.
 Following John Locke rather than Jesus, the virtue of indifference and glorification of mediocrity becomes key.
-Nothing is better or worse, all is equal.
+Within these societies, moral conflict is often treated as manageable primarily through neutrality, tolerance, and procedural mediation, making thicker accounts of shared moral formation increasingly difficult to publicly articulate, little alone cultivate.
+This assumes there is no other way of creating peace and concord in a society, a flagrant disregard for historical examples to the contrary.
+In said egalitarian bureaucracies, one is led to believe nothing is better or worse, all is equal.
 "Everything is everything."
 Music and art suffer, virtue declines, and "everybody is just fine."
-Moral and spiritual Sloth sink in, the malaise of Modern life takes over, anxiety, depression, and personality disorders come out of an extreme lack of rootedness, objective purpose, and overall message, "Everybody is so equal nothing you do matters.
+Moral and spiritual Sloth sink in, the "malaise" (see: Evelyn Waugh and Walker Percy's novels) of Modern life takes over, anxiety, depression, and personality disorders come out of an extreme lack of rootedness, objective purpose, and overall message, "Everybody is so equal nothing you do matters.
 Oh, but also, be successful and do great things.
 But they won't matter.
 Enjoy life."

 The article written last week on the Pre-Raphaelites is a perfect instance of the problem of technique and method without habitus formation.
 The Academy began turning Raphael's habitus into a method and technique that was then forced onto all their students as the only way of doing art.
 The Pre-Raphaelites rebelled as a natural human inclination toward habitus.
 They wanted excellence and not rote copying, which after a period of time simply leads to mediocrity.
-Every art became like every other piece of art, and thus all particularity of person or topic or object of art was vacated.
-A machine could do it.
+Every art increasingly risked becoming standardized imitation, detached from the living habitus of the artist who made it.
+This set the stage for machine art, for AI art, which threatens to replace artists altogether as a portion of human society.

 What we need to overcome Technique & Method